cosydark/BakeObjeckSpaceNormalMap/README.md

-# BakeObjeckSpaceNormalMap
-A Blender Project To Bake Tangent Space Map To Object Space Map.
+# A Blender Project To Bake Tangent Space Map To Object Space Map.